-- Associate Degrees (64 credits) - Baccalaureate Degrees (125 credits) - Post-baccalaureate Diplomas (24-27 credits; a minimum of 18 must be outside the baccalaureate degree) - Graduate programs require 36, 39, or 42 credits
+- Associate Degrees (64 credits)

+- Baccalaureate Degrees (125 credits)

+- Graduate programs require 30 33, 36, 39, or 42 credits (depending upon program of study)

+- Graduate certificates (12 credits)

 Distribution of Credits

 The credits stipulated above must be distributed in such a way that all curriculum requirements for the program/major are met.
 This means that a particular student may need to take credits beyond the minimum required in order to meet the requirements of his or her major curriculum and/or the core curriculum.